Snuby/cocos2d-javascript/README.md

 latest ZIP or checkout the latest version from github.

-If you checkout from github and don't have Node.js installed, be sure to also get the submodules as they include precompiled Node.js binaries.
+If you checkout from github and don't have Node.js installed, be sure to also get the git submodule as it includes precompiled Node.js binaries.

     git submodule update --init

-With all the code read you can copy it to any place you want and from there use the 'cocos.sh', 'cocos.bat' or .EXEs in _bin/_ as you would normally.
+You can put Cocs2D JavaScript anywhere you want and from there use the 'cocos.sh', 'cocos.bat' or .EXEs in _bin/_ to launch the various commands.

 Creating your first project
 ===========================